Here are some recipes from my website for sweets and treats that I hope will make your holidays a little happier!

 Chocolate-Covered Caramelized Matzoh Crunch: It’s not necessarily the season for unleavened bread, but this is a great treat, and little bags make nifty holiday stocking stuffers.
 This is OMG good.

 Quick Mincemeat: Didn’t have the time (or the gumption) to make traditional mincemeat this year?
 Add some of this to your favorite apple pie or crisp filling; the spices and candied peel will complement the fruit beautifully.
 All the spices of traditional mince but without the fuss.

 Nonfat Gingersnaps: These are so great, I had to include them in Ready for Dessert, my all-time favorite recipes.
 Moist and snappy, the added bonus is you don’t have to stress if you eat too many of them.

-Candied Ginger: I like to keep a jar of this on hand during the winter because you can chop it up and add this bits of spicy ginger to anything from apple crisp to gingersnap dough.
-Dip slices in chocolate, chill, then serve as an after dinner candy.
+Candied Ginger: I like to keep a jar of this on hand during the winter because you can chop it up and add these bits of spicy ginger to anything from apple crisp to gingersnap dough.
+Dip slices in chocolate, chill, then serve as an after-dinner candy.